$ FREE ADMISSION

 We share some of the many voices and stories of the people who have changed Cambridge Te Oko Horoi.

-This includes the Ngāti Koroki Kahakura and Ngāti Hauā people, the mana whenua of this area, who transformed the banks of the river and Lake Te Kō Utu into gardens filled with kūmara, taro, gourd and tropical yam.
-Our new displays look at other ways people have made their living here over time from family-run butcheries to hotels and restaurants.
-The role of builders, surveyors and policy makers in the shaping of our town also feature, as do some well-loved items that remain from young ones who have grown up in the town and the surrounding area.
+Our surrounding displays look at ways people have made their living here over time – including family-run farms, fruiterers, butcheries, hotels and restaurants.
+The role of builders, surveyors and policy makers in the shaping of our town also feature, as do some well-loved items from young ones who have grown up in the town and the surrounding area.